 In a family argument, if it turns out you are right—apologize at once!

-And, of course, it's fine for a women to sleep with her ex-boyfriend's best friend, just to screw with said exnote This carries an All Men Are Perverts subtext; apparently all you need to do is show up wearing nothing but a trenchcoat..
-Along with hacking into his Facebook profile, defacing his car with a sticker, ruining his next date, stealing his remotes, make him think he got you pregnant, and burning your names (inside a big heart) onto his lawn.
+- And, of course, it's fine for a woman to sleep with her ex-boyfriend's best friend, just to screw with said ex.note Along with hacking into his Facebook profile, defacing his car with a sticker, ruining his next date, stealing his remotes, make him think he got you pregnant, and burning your names (inside a big heart) onto his lawn.

 Commenter: Or you could just grow up and not handle things like a child.
 Jesus, Cosmo, what's wrong with you?

 - One really hopes that no one takes this seriously, as ethics aside "advice" of the kind given above, if acted on, could send you to prison.

 - At the end of R. Kelly's video for "When a Woman's Fed Up," a caption reads, "There is no such thing as a no-good woman, only women made that way by a no-good man."

 - Beyoncé's "If I Were a Boy".
 Really interesting is that while she has plenty of songs about no good, lying, cheap, using, cheating men, but in "Jumpin' Jumpin'", she pretty much says "go out and party with men not your boyfriends because they are well off" and that "your boyfriends should just accept it".
 At least the men get similar advice, which actually means that all the similar songs decrying men for doing so are even further hypocrisy.
 And lets not even get into Diva.